gsoules/MkDocs/digital-archive/docs/developer/web-host.md

 ## Create a new Reclaim account
 Follow these steps to create a new Reclaim Hosting account.
 You would do this, for example, if you wanted to provide a client with their own Reclaim account for hosting their website.
-You might also create a separte account for a Digital Archive instatllation that will not be hosted on the dedicated WHM server.
+You might also create a separate account for a Digital Archive installation that will not be hosted on the dedicated WHM server.

 -   If you already have an account with Reclaim Hosting and want to add another:
     -	Login to your account